-The bottom line on distilled spirits: Consume these at your discretion and personal comfort level, but always err on the side of caution if you are uncertain about whether or not a distilled beverage is causing issues for you.
+The bottom line on distilled spirits: Consume these at your discretion and personal comfort level.
+Always err on the side of caution if you are uncertain about whether or not a distilled beverage is causing issues for you.

 Also keep in mind, it may be other ingredients, not the distilled spirit, causing negative symptoms.
 Some spirits contain glycerin (for “mouth feel”), casein (Devotion Vodka), citric acid and other additives that could lead to gastrointestinal issues, so be aware of those as well.

-Wine is generally gluten-free, as it is made from grapes.
+Wine is generally gluten-free (hallelujah!), as it is made from grapes.

 However, in the event you’ve heard or read about (1) wheat paste being used to seal the inside of oak barrels for wine storage or (2) winemakers using wheat gluten for fining wines (fining is the process where wines are clarified and unwanted ingredients are filtered out), let’s briefly address these issues:

 First, sealing barrels with wheat paste is something you will find with wines aged in oak barrels (and honestly, this is relatively rare these days).
 You can usually do a quick web search about the wine you need info on to learn how it is aged.
 If that information isn’t readily available online, you can always contact the producer – most have forms on their website so that it’s easy to do.

 Even in cases where wine barrels are sealed with wheat paste, testing reveals wine aged in those barrels contains less gluten than current tests are able to detect (very very low levels!).
 Read this article for details and research.